-With Don North as its head, Kinkaid has a dedicated leader who has a vision for the school based on his commitment to move the school forward while heeding the traditions of the three wise and caring individuals who preceded him.
+With Don North as its head, Kinkaid had a dedicated leader who has a vision for the School based on his commitment to move the School forward while heeding the traditions of the three wise and caring individuals who preceded him.

 Upon the retirement of Don North in 2013, Andrew D. Martire was appointed Kinkaid’s fifth Headmaster.
 A graduate of Princeton University, John Hopkins University, and the University of Pennsylvania, Dr. Martire came to Kinkaid from Baltimore, Maryland, where he was Headmaster at the Calvert School.